gaoithee/rebus-grpo/README.md

-# rebus-grpo
+# Non Verbis, Sed GRPO repository

-Non Verbis, Sed GRPO repository
+First tests on a GRPO-trained rebus solver - work in progress.